grafana/grafana/docs/sources/setup-grafana/restart-grafana.md

 # Start the Grafana server

 This topic includes instructions for starting the Grafana server.
-For certain configuration changes, you might have to restart the Grafana server for them to take affect.
+For certain configuration changes, you might have to restart the Grafana server for them to take effect.

 The following instructions start the `grafana-server` process as the `grafana` user, which was created during the package installation.